AdhamNiazi/Connect4/README.md

 ##AI Algorithms
-- **Monte Carlo Tree Search (MCTS): Uses random simulations to make decisions.
+- **Monte Carlo Tree Search (MCTS)**: Uses random simulations to make decisions.
 This method can handle complex decision-making scenarios by sampling many possible future game states.

-- **Alpha-Beta Pruning: An optimized version of the Minimax algorithm that eliminates branches in the game tree that don't need to be explored.
+- **Alpha-Beta Pruning**: An optimized version of the Minimax algorithm that eliminates branches in the game tree that don't need to be explored.

-- **Minimax: The basic decision-making algorithm used for comparison with Alpha-Beta Pruning.
+- **Minimax**: The basic decision-making algorithm used for comparison with Alpha-Beta Pruning.
 It demonstrates slower performance compared to the optimized version.